CherryCoder91/typescript-library-template/readme.md

 npm run build:watch
 ```

-Link the library to the demo app using the following command in the library directory:
+Link the library to the demo app using the following command in the library demo directory:

 ```bash
 npm run link:library